-The SAP outlines the district's existing public services and facilities, estimates the current and future anticipated demand for such facilities and services, and describes how necessary facilities and services will be or may be developed and extended to meet projected demands.
+The SAP outlines the District's existing public services and facilities, estimates the current and future anticipated demand for such facilities and services, and describes how necessary facilities and services will be or may be developed and extended to meet projected demands.

-The SAP is intended to demonstrate the district's intent and ability to provide adequate services within its boundaries.
+The SAP is intended to demonstrate the District's intent and ability to provide adequate services within its boundaries.
 An approximately 20-year planning horizon is used to forecast growth, and the estimated demands and provision to meet demands are based on population projections in five-year increments through 2040.
-A four-year increment exists between the current year (2021) and 2025.

-The population projections used in this document are based on information provided by the Salton Community Services district and a review of historical and anticipated population growth rates in various communities in northern Imperial County.
+The population projections used in this document are based on information provided by the Salton Community Services District and a review of historical and anticipated population growth rates in various communities in northern Imperial County.